HL7/davinci-deqm/input/pagecontent/index.md

 2. _data of interest_: Exchanging data of interest for multiple measures prevents data elements that are used by multiple measures from being communicated more than once
 3. _submitted data_: In submitted measure report bundles, multiple MeasureReports may be included, allowing each measure report to reference only data used by that measure

-In the simplest case, this approach identifies all the data required for calculation of any measure used in the quality program.
+In the simplest case, this approach identifies all the data required for calculation of any measure used in the quality initiative.

 However, the approach also allows for submitting systems to choose which measures they are reporting, and determine only the data required for those measures.